symfonyboot/inject-mocks/README.md

 - Both @InjectMocks and @Mock MUST be placed over a TYPED property in a TestCase class;
 - Properties that receive @InjectMocks and @Mock annotations MUST be an object;
 - You MUST use only one @InjectMocks annotation per TestCase.
-When using more than one in the same scope, this library will use only the first one, and ignore the others;
+When using more than one on the same scope, this library will use only the first one, and ignore the others;
 - You MUST use a @Mock annotation for each test subject dependency you want to mock;
 - Using annotations on untyped properties or on primitive types will cause a `MockInjectException` exception.
+- When using @Mock on more than one object of the same type in the same test class, this library will match each one via property names, which MUST be identical to the test subject class.

 #### 2. Behaviors